-She joined SWBC in December 2009, bringing more than 20 years of training and development experience working for organizations such as Affiliated Computer Services, WMC Mortgage, and Washington Mutual.
-As a Training and Performance Specialist, Loraine works with financial institutions from various states, including Texas, Utah, Louisiana, and Colorado.
-She averages a 99% satisfaction rating from her participants and regularly receives kudos from her accounts’ senior management.
+Loraine Catlett joined SWBC in December 2009, bringing more than 20 years of training and development experience working for organizations such as Affiliated Computer Services, GE, WMC Mortgage, and Washington Mutual.
+As the AVP of Performance and Training for SWBC’s Financial Institution Group, Loraine leads a team of performance and training consultants who work with financial institutions across the United States.
 Loraine holds a bachelor of business administration degree in management from The University of Texas at El Paso.
 She is also a certified Corporate Trainer, a member of the American Society for Training and Development, and licensed in Life, Accident, Health, and HMO insurance.

 Put your Comment Below.